justinvvitale/pacman-contest-tournament-bot/README.md

 # pacman-contest-tournament-bot

-A discord bot which will announce tournaments whenever they happen, in a clean and elegant fashion.
+A discord bot which will announce tournaments whenever they're published, in a clean and elegant fashion.

 (Designed for RMIT'S variation of the UC Berkeley contest)

 ## The "I DON'T WANT TO SET UP A BOT, GIMME"